Infrastructure in Ontario

 Projects in Ontario

-Infrastructure projects are being built in communities all across Ontario.
-These infrastructure projects not only improve the everyday lives of Canadians, but also attract the talent and investment communities need to create new jobs and business opportunities.
+Infrastructure projects are being funded by the Government of Canada in your communities across Ontario.
+These projects not only improve the everyday lives of Canadians, but also attract the talent and investment communities need to create new jobs and business opportunities.

-Visit our project map to see Investing in Canada plan projects in Ontario.
+Visit our interactive map to see projects that are benefiting communities across Ontario.

-Details about all projects approved since 2002 are also available on the Open Government Portal.
+Details about all projects approved since 2002 are also available on Open Government.

 In the News